TheRealKasumi/NikoLight/documentation/build.md

 ### Voltage Regulator

-Building the voltage regulator is optinal and only suitable for a current of max.
+Building the voltage regulator is optional and only suitable for a current of max.
 3A.
 For higher currents you need to use an external 5V regulator with a higher power limit.
 See [planning](planning.md#power-consumption) for more details or if you are unsure.